Pont de l'Alma station

 Pont de l'Alma (/fr/) is a railway station on the RER C line of the Paris Region's express suburban rail system, the Réseau Express Régional (RER).
 The station is in the 7th arrondissement of Paris.
 It is named for the nearby Pont de l'Alma and Musée du Quai Branly – Jacques Chirac.
 Alma–Marceau on Line 9 of the Paris Métro is on the other side of the Pont de l'Alma.

 History

 The station first opened in 1900 on the Invalides–Versailles-Rive-Gauche railway.
 It was closed on 25 July 2017 for renovation.
 Its reopening was delayed until August 2017, then to the end of 2017, the end of 2018, and then to 25 August 2019.
 It finally reopened on 15 September 2019.

 Nearby

-Nearby is the seat of the Organisation internationale de la Francophonie on Avenue Bosquet.
+Nearby are the Musée du Quai Branly – Jacques Chirac, the seat of the Organisation internationale de la Francophonie on Avenue Bosquet, as well as the American Church in Paris (also served by Invalides station).